kilpelainenj/kilpelainenj.github.io/index.md

   <h2>Hi!
 I’m Juho-Matti, a math and CS student from Finland!</h2>
     <p>
-    Currently, I am interning at <mark>Nordea</mark>, doing Software in the FX Team.
+    Currently, I am a Machine Learning Engineer at <mark>Hamina Wireless</mark>.
+Previously, I have interned at  <mark>Nordea</mark>, doing Software in the FX Team and been a Research Assistant at Aalto’s <mark>Computer Vision
-    Previously, I have been a Research Assistant at Aalto’s <mark>Computer Vision Group</mark>, where I also wrote my Bachelor’s thesis on Learning-Based 3D Reconstruction.
+    Group</mark>, where I also wrote my Bachelor’s thesis on Learning-Based 3D Reconstruction.
     </p>